Winnipeg Free Press: Timeline

-1913: The newspaper moved to 300 Carlton Street and would remain there for 78 years.
+In 1913, the newspaper moved to 300 Carlton Street and would remain there for 78 years.

-1920: The Free Press took its newsprint supplier before the Judicial Committee of the Privy Council for violating the War Measures Act during World War I. The newspaper won the case, known as Fort Frances Pulp and Paper v Manitoba Free Press, as the court determined that whether the state of national emergency continued after the war was a political matter for Parliament.
+In 1920, the Free Press took its newsprint supplier before the Judicial Committee of the Privy Council for violating the War Measures Act during World War I. The newspaper won the case, known as Fort Frances Pulp and Paper v Manitoba Free Press, as the court determined that whether the state of national emergency continued after the war was a political matter for Parliament.

-February 21, 1923: Harry Houdini was placed in the straight jacket by two city police officers and then hoisted by his feet with pulleys to 30 feet above the sidewalk off the side of the Winnipeg Free Press Building.
-The paper ran an amateur photo contest with impressive cash prizes of $15, $10 and $5 for the three best images of the escape.
-The contest would be won by L. B. Foote, who went on to chronicle events for the Free Press for two decades.
+On February 21, 1923, Harry Houdini was placed in a straitjacket by two city police officers and then was hoisted by his feet and, attached to ropes and pulleys, was suspended 30 feet (10 metres) above the sidewalk off the side of the Winnipeg Free Press Building.
+Almost impossibly, he escaped.
+The newspaper ran an amateur photo contest with impressive cash prizes of $15, $10 and $5 for the three best images of the escape.
+The contest was won by L. B. Foote, who went on to chronicle events for the Free Press for two decades.

-December 2, 1931: The paper was renamed the Winnipeg Free Press.
+On December 2, 1931, the paper was renamed the Winnipeg Free Press.

-1991: The Free Press moved to its current location in the Inkster Industrial Park, a plant at 1355 Mountain Avenue.
+In 1991, the Free Press moved to its current location in the Inkster Industrial Park, a plant at 1355 Mountain Avenue.